NajmosSalahin/Obsidian_Uni/1-Index/Answer.md

 - **(VI) Data Sampling:** In some cases, the data may be too large to analyze in its entirety.
 In such cases, a representative subset of the data is selected for analysis while still maintaining the overall characteristics of the original.

----

-**Next Step:** Would you like me to create a comparison table of these six steps to help you visualize their unique functions and goals?